TYPE // 001 | CLASSIFICATION: American_Traditional

 New School

 Emerged in the 1970s and 80s, heavily influenced by pop culture, comic books, and graffiti.
-It features exaggerated, caricatured proportions, vivid colors, and a highly animated, 3D-like aesthetic.
+It features exaggerated, caricatured proportions, vivid colours, and a highly animated, 3D-like aesthetic.

 TYPE // 017 | CLASSIFICATION: Ornamental